 Parking requirements for multi-family dwellings and the residential component of mixed-use development are based on the number of bedrooms and include requirements for additional guest parking.
+Table B-7 shows minimum parking requirements for the different land uses in the zoning districts outside of the specific plan areas and overlay districts.
+Lower density zones require as much as three spaces per unit, while higher density zones require one space or less per unit.

-While the parking requirements in Milpitas are at the higher end in the Bay Area, overlay zones, specific plan areas, and projects implementing the City's Affordable Housing Ordinance have reduced parking requirements to encourage more housing development in these areas of the city.
-Furthermore, AB 2097 preempts local parking requirements and eliminates parking minimums with 1⁄2 mile of high-quality transit, effective 2023.
+Through mWhile the parking requirements in Milpitas are at the higher end in the Bay Area, oixed-use overlay zones, and specific plan areas, and projects implementing the City's Affordable Housing Ordinance, the City has worked to have reduced parking requirements to encourage more housing development in these areas of the city.
+Table B-8 shows the parking requirements for projects in an overlay zone.
+Table B-9 shows the parking requirements for projects in the Metro Plan area.
+Furthermore, AB 2097 preempts local parking requirements and eliminates parking minimums with 1⁄2 mile of highquality transit,.
 Most of the new housing development is expected to occur in these areas of the city.